janhybs/ci-hpc/docs/config.yaml.md

 # start of a test section
 test:
-  # first step in test section
+  # first step in the test section
   - name: testing-phase
     shell: |
       cd bench-stat